 Dear Editors of TCS,

-We would like to respond to the comment article by Phil Sheppard entitled "Stop taking offence - start taking care" (Page 14 - Lent Term Issue 8), in which the author discusses women's responsibility for their personal safety with regards to the crime of rape.
+We would like to respond to the comment article by [name redacted at author's request] entitled "Stop taking offence - start taking care" (Page 14 - Lent Term Issue 8), in which the author discusses women's responsibility for their personal safety with regards to the crime of rape.

 The varied circumstances of rape show that it is extremely difficult for a woman to change her own behaviour in a way that reduces her risk.
 Women of all ages, of all races, in all types of clothing and in all places are raped while awake, while asleep and in all other states of consciousness.
 The one common factor?
 They all came into contact with a rapist.
 So until all rapists go around with "I am a rapist" written on their foreheads, there is really no practical way to avoid them.
 Even then, the power differential in abusive relationships is such that when a woman knows for certain that someone is a rapist, it is still not guaranteed that she can avoid rape.